Atlanta Discrimination & EEOC Attorney

 - The Age Discrimination in Employment Act of 1967 (ADEA), which bans discrimination against employees who are over forty years old;

-- The Family and Medical Leave Act of 1993 (FMLA), which guarantees up to 12 workweeks of leave for employees who experience a serious health condition, who are needed to care for a family member with a serious health condition, or who celebrate the birth or adoption of a child;
+- The Family and Medical Leave Act of 1993 (FMLA), guarantees up to 12 workweeks of leave for employees who experience a serious health condition, who need to care for a family member with a serious health condition, or who celebrate the birth or adoption of a child;

-- The Uniformed Services Employment and Reemployment Rights Act (USERRA), which protects military service members and veterans from discrimination on the basis of their service to our country and also guarantees them the ability to return to their jobs are deployment;
+- The Uniformed Services Employment and Reemployment Rights Act (USERRA), protects military service members and veterans from discrimination based on their service to our country and guarantees them the ability to return to their jobs upon deployment;

-- The Civil Rights Acts of 1866, which included what is now referred to as Section 1981 and allows claims for discrimination on the basis of race and citizenship in the making and enforcement of contracts;
+- The Civil Rights Acts of 1866, which included what is now referred to as Section 1981 and allows for claims of discrimination based on race and citizenship in the making and enforcement of contracts;

-The attorneys at Beal, Sutherland, Berlin & Brown have handled numerous cases under each of these laws and many others.
+The attorneys at Beal, Sutherland, Berlin & Brown have handled numerous matters under each of these laws and many others.
 Our attorneys have even improved these laws by winning decisions in the Courts of Appeals and the U.S. Supreme Court which secured broader protection for employees.
+If you need a discrimination lawyer in Atlanta who understands these complexities, our team is here to help.

 There are several government agencies with jurisdiction to enforce many of the employment discrimination statutes.
 For example, the U.S. Equal Employment Opportunity Commission (EEOC) investigates and enforces Title VII, the Pregnancy Discrimination Act, the Equal Pay Act of 1963, the ADEA, the ADA, the Rehabilitation Act of 1973, and the Genetic Information Nondiscrimination Act of 2008.
 Similarly, the U.S. Department of Labor investigates and enforces the FMLA, USERRA, and the Fair Labor Standards Act, among others.
 These agencies also publish regulations and other guidance that help courts and attorneys interpret and apply these laws.